karanche/hello-world/README.md

 # hello-world
-my firsr repository in github
+my first repository in github.

+I am karan a sophomore CSE student and iam pursuing IMAD course in NPTEL.